 The company has been notified of the following significant shareholders.
 Significant shareholders are those holding 3% or more of the shares in issue excluding treasury shares.

 Martyn Ratcliffe was appointed Chairman on 15 April 2010 following his investment in Sagentia Group, now Science Group.
-He has been Chairman of Microgen plc since 1998.
+He was Chairman of Microgen plc from 1998 to 2016 and Chairman of RM plc from 2011 to 2013.
 He was previously Senior Vice President of Dell Computer Corporation, responsible for EMEA.
 He has a degree in Physics from the University of Bath and an MBA from City University, London.

 Rebecca Hemsted was appointed to the Board on 27 January 2014.
 Ms Hemsted is a Chartered Accountant and has a degree in Physics from the University of Oxford.
 She qualified at Deloitte where she spent six years including three years in New Zealand, and joined Sagentia from RM plc where she was Business Finance Partner for the Managed Services Business.